-If you dive from the shore and for whatever reason you have to surface at a distance from the shore, rather than swim back underwater, you need to be seen by boats and other vessels in the water.
+If you dive from the shore be careful if you need to surface out at sea, as you need to be seen by boats and other vessels in the water.
 Use a strobe light and glow sticks when night diving from a beach.

 Night diving equipment